User Guide

 For advanced users only!

-Data in ExpressLibrary is saved in [JAR file location]/data/expresslibrary-{version_num}.json
+Data in ExpressLibrary is saved in [JAR file location]/data/expresslibrary-{version_num}.json, consisting of an array of persons and books.

 -